Innoactive/ansible-innoactive-portal-role/README.md

     path:

-An absolute path on the filesystem pointing to an `ext4`-formatted volume / storage.
+An absolute path on the filesystem pointing to an existing directory.

 #### Versioning